mattcho1157/AIO-Practice/README.md

 # AIO_Practice
 This is my set of solutions to past AIO problems.
-Note that some problems are yet to be solved and thus, are excluded from this repository.
+Note that some problems are yet to be solved completely (i.e. get a score of 100%) and thus, are excluded from this repository.
 Past problems can be retrieved from:

 https://orac.amt.edu.au/cgi-bin/train/hub.pl